- Why reduce dependencies?

 If your library provides "bonus" features that incur a hefty extra branch of dependencies, then consider hiding that feature behind a Cabal Flag set to

 False by default:

-flag remote-configs Description: enable loading of configuration files from HTTP URLs Default: False Manual: True library ... if flag(remote-configs) exposed-modules: Configuration.Utils.Internal.HttpsCertPolicy build-depends: , connection > 0.2 , ...
+flag remote-configs Description: enable loading of config files from HTTP URLs Default: False Manual: True library ... if flag(remote-configs) exposed-modules: Configuration.Utils.Internal.HttpsCertPolicy build-depends: , connection > 0.2 , ...

 Or better yet, put that feature in a child library.
 This way, the user has complete choice and awareness of what they're attaching to when they depend on your library.

 The dependency graph of Aura now looks like this: